 We have developed thousands of games to promote inclusion and support the rights of every child.
 Using games and activities, we combine fun with learning so children can connect and apply this knowledge to their wider life experiences.
 Our games, like Mosquito Tag, Condom Relay and Infection Protection, all deliver tried-and-tested approaches with powerful outcomes.

 We involve parents, schools, community leaders and regional authorities to implement child-centred, gender-sensitive learning strategies that are proven to transform girls' prospects.
 It is part of a holistic approach that also involves working with boys and men to fundamentally change grassroots attitudes, values and beliefs about the role of women and girls in society.

 Levelling the playing field

-Of the millions of children we reach every year, 50% are girls and 57% of our Coaches are female.
+Of the millions of children we reach every year, 50% are girls and 67% of our teachers and coaches are female.
 Participation in our programs improve their life chances by empowering them to stay in school, safeguard their health, develop leadership skills, speak up for themselves and gain self-confidence.
 This is also nurturing a new generation of young women to become role models--active citizens that contribute to their communities equally with boys and men.